khrome/indexed-set/README.md

 [![npm](https://img.shields.io/npm/dt/indexed-set.svg)]()
 [![Travis](https://img.shields.io/travis/khrome/indexed-set.svg)]()

 A utility wrapper for set operations using arrays of objects.
 Work with sets as if they were simple arrays!
+Updated for ES6 proxies( For Harmony Proxies, please use <= 1.x).

 Each set has a chain of ancestry which, at it's root, is a collection.
 All values are held in the collections, while the sets themselves are simply orderings across subsets of ids